L1TerminalFault/restaurant_backend/README.md

 # Restaurant Management Backend (Go)

-A REST API for a multi-restaurant management platform: restaurant owners manage their menu, branding, and QR codes; the platform admin manages premium subscriptions.
+A REST API for a multi-restaurant management platform: restaurant owners manage their menu and branding<!-- , and QR codes -->; the platform admin manages premium subscriptions.

 ## Stack